Couples Counseling

 Different people have different protective parts that have developed over time.
 Sometimes protective parts seek control and aggressively pursue a partner for connection and resolution.
 Sometimes protective parts yell really loudly to be heard or they say really cutting things.
 Or maybe a part protects by withdrawing; slamming the door, leaving the house, not engaging.
 Other parts will binge on food, alcohol, or other substances to escape uncomfortable feelings.

-While all of these parts are wonderful at protecting and defending us, they do not always work well in re-establishing connection.
+While all of these parts are wonderful at protecting and defending us, they do not always work well in maintaining connection.
 In fact they often have the opposite effect.
 When our fierce protectors are running the show we are often left feeling even more disconnected, misunderstood, hurt and alone.